 satisfies the following additional boundary conditions

 Notice that due to \eqref{norma 1}, the solutions of \eqref{new5-1}-\eqref{new5} cannot be identically zero.
-However, arguing as ithe proofs of Lemmas \ref{lemma1} and \ref{ucp1}, we can conclude that $(\varphi,\psi)=(0,0)$, which drives us to a contradiction.
-Indeed, in this case, the problem is reduced to prove that solution of the stationary problem
+However, arguing as in the proofs of Lemmas \ref{lemma1} and \ref{ucp1}, we can conclude that $(\varphi,\psi)=(0,0)$, which drives us to a contradiction.
+Indeed, in this case, the problem is reduced to proving the solution of the stationary problem

 satisfying the boundary conditions